 (3) allows an unmanned aircraft to come within a distance of a correctional facility or detention facility that is close enough to interfere with the operations of or cause a disturbance to the facility.

-Subsection (c) of the statute makes it clear that the offense doesn’t apply if the operator of the drone had permission to fly the drone, was a law enforcement agency, or was operating under one of the few other logical exceptions to the law.[2]
+Another subsection of the statute, subsection (c), specifies that the offense doesn’t apply if the operator of the drone had permission to fly the drone, was a law enforcement agency, or was operating under one of the few other logical exceptions to the law.[2]

 This offense was created by the 88th Texas Legislature in 2023,[3] effective September 1, 2023.[4]

-How can I be charged with Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility?
+How can I be charged with an Operation Of Unmanned Aircraft Over Correctional Or Detention Facility offense in Texas?

-What is the punishment for Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility?
+What is the penalty for a Texas Operation Of Unmanned Aircraft Over Correctional Or Detention Facility offense?

-Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility is punished as a Class B misdemeanor, Class A misdemeanor, or state jail felony, depending on the circumstances.[5]
-For instance, the offense is punsihed as a state jail felony if the person used the drone to deliver contraband to the jail or prison.
+Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility in Texas is punished as a Class B misdemeanor, Class A misdemeanor, or state jail felony, depending on the circumstances.[7]
+For instance, the offense is punished as a state jail felony if the person used the drone to deliver contraband to the jail or prison.

 Legal References: